Lewin’s Change Model Examples PDF: Unfreeze Change Refreeze. The Three Stages of Change Management are Unfreeze, Change & Refreeze.

-Nowadays, researchers have developed multiple theories based on Lewin’s change management model.
+Researchers have developed multiple theories based on Lewin’s change management model.
 So, it is the foundation of all modern change management theories.
 For example, John Kotter’s 8-stage management change model was developed based on Lewin’s change management model.
 Now, the management system is complex compared to before when the model was introduced.
-Therefore, the practice of Lewin’s change management model is controversial in modern organizations.
+Therefore, Lewin’s change management model is controversial in modern organizations.
 It has excellent theoretical significance in the research arena rather than practical importance.

 Lewin’s Change Model Real-Life Example

 Many reputed companies apply Lewin’s change management model to survive in the current situation.
 For example, Netflix has used a change model to adjust to the digital era.
-The Netflix organizational change process handled the force of organizational change to achieve a competitive advantage.
+Netflix’s organizational change process handled the force of organizational change to achieve a competitive advantage.
+Netflix transformed its business strategy in 1998, 1998, and 2007.
+The management encountered multiple barriers to getting outcomes.
 Now, they are one of the most successful companies globally.
 Netflix is a real-life example of Lewin’s change management model.
 It is known as Lewin’s Change Model Business Example.